 Of course, you shouldn’t be in each other’s pockets every day, but falling in love is supposed to be intense.

-It’s OK if he wants to spend lots of time together early on, as you bond and get to know each other.
+It’s perfectly fine if he wants to spend lots of time together early on, as you bond and get to know each other.

 But a word of warning: beware of love bombing.
 If he’s super-intense and giving you constant, over-the-top affection, that’s not love, but a form of control.